-- by telephone (within the United States, US territories and Canada) using the toll-free telephone number listed on the enclosed proxy card; - through the Internet by logging onto the website indicated on the enclosed proxy card and following the prompts using the Control Number located on the proxy card; or - by mail, by completing, signing, dating and returning the enclosed proxy card in the postage-paid envelope provided:
+- by telephone (within the United States, US territories and Canada) using the toll-free telephone number listed on the enclosed proxy card, until 11:59 p.m. local time on [-]; - through the Internet by logging onto the website indicated on the enclosed proxy card and following the prompts using the Control Number located on the proxy card by 11:59 p.m. local time on [-]; or - by mail, by completing, signing, dating and returning the enclosed proxy card in the postage-paid envelope provided before [-]: